Whidbey Telecom: History

 In 2016 Whidbey Telecom announced it would be installing fiber optic cables to homes and businesses in its service area.
 The BiG GiG® Fiber Network launched later that year in Langley, making Whidbey Telecom the only internet provider on Whidbey Island to provide synchronous upload and download speeds of up to 1000 Mbit/s for both residential and business subscribers.
-Services were expanded to cover downtown Clinton, downtown Freeland, Bayview Center, Ken's Korner, and a few dense neighborhoods by the end of 2017.
+Initially The Big Gig only covered the larger communities on Whidbey, but was expanded to cover the commercial core of Pt.
+Roberts and smaller neighborhoods within their service area.
+The ultimate goal is to move everyone to fiber services as quickly as possible, owing to the lower operating costs, faster speeds, and future upgrade paths.
+In 2024, multi-gig service, up to 5Gbps was offered for fiber customers.